 When you’re presented with your credit card bill you have three choices: pay the minimum repayment amount, pay the full amount, or pay an amount somewhere in between.

-A part payment is bigger than your monthly minimum payment, but smaller than your total outstanding balance.
+This third choice is a part payment, and simply refers to you making a more substantial payment than the minimum repayment.
 A part payment will reduce what you owe, but won’t clear your debt completely.

 Some people believe making part payments stops you being charged interest.
 Unfortunately that’s not the case.
-Here’s a look at how part payments actually work.
+Let’s have a look at how part payments actually work.

 When you make a part payment you reduce the amount you owe your card provider.
 This allows you to keep using your card, and stops you running into any late fees.
 Because interest is charged on your outstanding balance, by reducing your balance you’ll reduce the amount of interest you’re charged.